-BACKGROUND FACTS
+THE BACKGROUND FACTS

-8. IPS was incorporated on 6 September 2004 by Mr Champion and his codirectors, Mr Michael Hall and Mrs Julie Hall.
+- 8. It is convenient to start by setting out the background facts as determined by the Tribunal: - "8.
+IPS was incorporated on 6 September 2004 by Mr Champion and his codirectors, Mr Michael Hall and Mrs Julie Hall.
 The shareholdings were 40%, 40% and 20% respectively.
-Mr Champion and Mr Hall had previously worked for an Isle of Man company, Charterhouse Group International which provided business services, including services in relation to self-employed contractors obtaining work through UK recruitment companies.
-Mr Champion joined Charterhouse in 2001 and he was involved in sales, as a business development executive reporting to Mr Hall who was the business development manager.
-Their role was to approach UK recruitment companies to identify contractors who might be interested in Charterhouse's services.
+Mr Champion and Mr Hall had previously worked for an Isle of Man company, Charterhouse Group International which provided business services, including services in relation to selfemployed contractors obtaining work through UK recruitment companies.
+Mr Champion joined Charterhouse in 2001 and he was involved in sales, as a business development executive reporting to Mr Hall who was the business Their role was to approach UK recruitment development manager. companies to identify contractors who might be interested in Charterhouse's services.
 Mr Hall took the lead in leaving Charterhouse in 2004 and Mr Champion followed a few months later.
-They set up IPS with the benefit of a grant of £5,000 from the Isle of Man Government, obtained with the assistance an advisor called Ian Montcrief-Scott.
-An advocate called Janice Turnbull, who was known to Mr Hall assisted with incorporating IPS and drafting contract documentation.

-9. Initially IPS was introduced to self-employed contractors including doctors by recruitment companies.
+They set up IPS with the benefit of a grant of £5,000 from the Isle of Man Government, obtained with the assistance [of] an advisor called Ian Montcrief-Scott.
+An advocate called Janice Turnbull, who was known to Mr Hall assisted with incorporating IPS and drafting contract documentation. - 9.
+Initially IPS was introduced to self-employed contractors including doctors by recruitment companies.
 I shall refer to the doctors as "contractors" or "consultants", the latter term being used in the contractual documentation.
 Marketing was mainly directed towards the recruitment companies.
-Other means of findings contractors included giving incentives to existing contractors under an "introduce a friend scheme".
+Other means of findings [sic] contractors included giving incentives to existing contractors under an "introduce a friend scheme".
 Since 2004 IPS has expanded.
 IPS presently has about 3,000 self-employed contractors on its books at any one time.
 Mr Champion estimated that about 90% of contractors would be introduced by recruitment companies.
 IPS deals with about 300 recruitment companies at any one time.